ddemonstrate/ddemonstrate.org/README.md

 `/campaign`

 ## Smart Contracts

-All our code is open source under the MIT licence.
+Code will be commited under the contracts repository.

 ## Contact
 We can be reached at securely at `ddemonstrate@protonmail.com` usig PGP encrypted email.